quantxt/api-docs/README.md

 `title` is optional but it is highly recommended for easier distinction between different tagging jobs.

-There is no limit on number of files and dictionaries that can be tagged via `/new` end point.
+There is no limit on the number of files and dictionaries that can be tagged via `/new` end-point.

 #### Response